-Prerequisite(s): Acceptance into the CA or CO Dental Assisting Programs or consent of the Dental Assisting Program Director.
+Prerequisite(s): Acceptance into the Certificate of Competence in Dental Assisting Program or acceptance into the Certificate of Achievement in Dental Assisting Program or consent of the Dental Assisting Program Director.

 Corequisite(s): DENT 100 and DENT 100L and DENT 103 and DENT 103L and DENT 106 and DENT 106L and DENT 108.